fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 7. Try using Jenkins to graph all the different tasks_proj versions and test

-permutations in the chapters.
+permutations in the labs.

-Chapter 7.
+Lab 7.
 Using pytest with Other Tools • 154

 ### What’s Next